vdaas/vald/docs/user-guides/read-replica-and-rotator.md

 ### Read replica deployment

 The deployment that generates Pods where the actual processing of read replica takes place.
-Essentially, it is similar to a regular agent, but it differs in that it only accepts read requests (search requests) and reads the index from the read replica PVC.
+It is similar to a regular agent but only accepts read requests (search requests) and reads the index from the read replica PVC.

 ### Read replica PVC